Post-pandemic employment in LAC countries: how to make a difference

 WCC: a helping hand

 Understanding labor market trends such as those described in the article has been crucial to our success in developing advanced IT solutions for Labor Market Management and Employment Services, large or small.
 Our detailed knowledge of the employment domain means we have developed software that provides robust solutions.
-Unique technologies for high-performance Search & Match, skill-matching, identifying education opportunities, and supporting Active Labor Market Policies are critical to the success of our solutions for both Public and Private Employment Services.
+Unique technologies for high-performance Search & Match, skill-matching, identifying education opportunities, and supporting Active Labor Market Policies are critical to the success of our solutions for both Public Employment Services and Staffing Agencies.
 As a result, WCC can help address many of the challenges posed by the COVID-19 crisis.

 Perkeso – a success story